 To add a Shared Network, simply choose a name of some type to identify the network.
 Please note that this name will appear throughout the interface as an identifier for the network.
 It is best to choose a descriptive name.
 The name can only contain dashes, underscores, and alpha-numeric characters.
 Choose the desired lease length.
 The default 8 hours is a good choice, but there are both higher and lower lengths available.
+It is also possible to add DNS and NTP servers to the Shared Network.
+If these are added, they will override the default settings from General Settings.
 Click Commit and the network should appear in the list at the bottom.